mantidproject/conda-recipes/Developer.md

 		openssl python-dateutil h5py mpi4py scipy \
 		scikit-image pyyaml pycifrw matplotlib six

-Create a directory with opengl headers (here and in the next command the exact paths of gl headers/libs might be different):
+Create a directory with opengl headers (here and in the next command the exact paths of gl headers/libs might be different than what is in your system):

 	$ mkdir -p $MANTID_BUILD/GL-includes
 	$ cp -a /usr/include/GL $MANTID_BUILD/GL-includes/GL